Mnl-GRTN/Gaplaut2-Back/README.md

 Here is the database schema of the application based on the instructions given in the subject. (see images below)

-#### Center
+### Center
-    - ID
-    - Name
+    - id
-    - Address
+    - name
-    - ZipCode
+    - address
-    - City
+    - zipCode

-#### User
-    - ID
+    - city

+### Doctor
-    - Role
+    - id
-    - Lastname
+    - lastName
-    - Firstname
+    - firstName
-    - Email
+    - email
-    - Password
+    - password
-    - CenterId
+    - centerId

-#### Booking
+### Booking
+    - id
+    - lastName
+    - firstName
+    - email
+    - phoneNumber
-    - ID
+    - date
-    - Lastname
+    - centerId
-    - Firstname
+    - isVaccinated

+### Role
-    - Email
+    - id
-    - Date
+    - name

+### Role_Doctor
-    - CenterId
+    - roleId
-    - IsVaccinated
+    - doctorId

 ## Instructions of the assignment